m-miller/resume-template/README.md

 - Commit the changes either to a new branch or main, the corresponding PDF and docx files will be updated in the output directory.

+- Update as many times as needed

-- Download the files as needed
+- Download the files as needed (main branch is the most recent), navigate to your branches for past versions